zegkljan/evo/README.rst

     * ``Softplus`` - ln(1 + e^x)
     * ``Gauss`` - e^-(x^2)
     * ``BentIdentity`` - 1 / 2 * (sqrt(x + 1) - 1) + x
+    * ``Signum`` - the sign function, returns 1 for positive argument, -1 for
+      negative argument, 0 for zero argument
     * ``Pow(n)`` - x^n (``n`` must be positive integer)

     Default is ``Add2,Sub2,Mul2,Sin,Cos,Exp,Sigmoid,Tanh,Sinc,Softplus,Gauss,Pow(2),Pow(3),Pow(4),Pow(5),Pow(6)``.

+``--no-fit-genes``
+    If specified, the genes will NOT be fitted using a linear regression.
+Each gene will have a weight of 1 and the intercept will be 0.

+    Allows for setting the algorithm up as ordinary GP (with appropriate ``--max-genes``) but with the backpropagation capabilities available.

 ``--crossover-prob CROSSOVER_PROB``
     Probability of crossover.